mezoni/peg/README.md

 - Small size of the source code of generated parsers
 - Efficient built-in runtime parsing methods
 - Performance optimized source code of generated parsers
-- Flexible error system with automatic generation of standard errors
+- Automatic generation of standard errors
+- Declarative way of describing additional errors
 - Additional useful features, including the use of syntactic sugar

 Creating a parser using PEG is very simple.